leggetter/realtime-dotnet/slides.md

 2. Use an Existing Solution
 3. Use a language you're comfortable with
 4. Do you need native mobile support?
-5. onMessage, PubSub (Evented), RMI or DataSync
+5. Simple Messaging, PubSub/Evented, RMI or DataSync
 6. Architectural considerations
 7. Hosted v Self-Hosted (Build vs. Buy)